madanyc/workfront-learn.en/help/setups-for-proofing-in-workfront-program/old-home.md

 ---
-title: [!DNL Workfront] setups for proofing tutorials
+title: "[!DNL Workfront] setups for proofing tutorials"
 description: Get started with [!DNL Adobe Workfront’s] digital proofing by exploring the benefits and setting up proofing to fit your project workflows.
 ---
 # [!DNL Workfront] setups for proofing tutorials